 The Panhellenic Council hosts primary recruitment for the 14 National Panhellenic Conference sororities at the University of Kentucky each August.
 The primary recruitment process is a mutually selective process - potential members and chapters are looking to find their best fit by getting to know one another better during each round of recruitment.

-Sorority Recruitment 2017 will be held from August 12 - August 20, 2017.
+Primary Recruitment 2018 will be held from August 21 - September 4, 2018.
 Interested women must register for recruitment.
 You can find information about recruitment here.
 Registration is $150 before July 15th, $175 after July 15th, and $225 after August 1st.

 Full details about the recruitment process can be found in several places.
 First, be sure to check out the Panhellenic Council website here.
 Additionally, information sessions are also done each summer during seeblueU that cover general information about Fraternity & Sorority Life, the Panhellenic recruitment process, and how to register.
 Finally, the Panhellenic Council produces and information booklet for potential members.
 The recruitment booklet is available online and in hard copy at SeeBlueU.